Have you ever really considered what you buy? Or does it end up in your house without even realizing it?

 34. Cell Phone

-Have you every calculated your phone bill cost over the full year.
+Have you ever calculated your phone bill costs over the full year?
 Typically you are looking at $1000 +.

 There are cheaper alternatives to cell phone service that can cost under $30 a month: